ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

+- **[October 30, 2023]** Fancy some pizza?
+Come to our pizza social this Thursday, November 2!
+RSVP on the Slack #social channel.
 - **[October 26, 2023]** Come to the graduate seminar on November 2
 to hear about Evan's research on using variance-reduced stochastic optimization methods to learn the parameters of HMMs!